Making a complaint about top management in the department

 - Difficulty in contacting the correct office, branch or person

 - Incorrect information or guidance issued by the Department

 - Attitude and conduct of Executive Office staff

-You may raise your complaint with Machinery of Government Branch, who will acknowledge receipt of your complaint within 3 working days and assign your case to the appropriate business area.
+You may raise your complaint with the Departmental Complaints officer, who will acknowledge receipt of your complaint within 3 working days and assign your case to the appropriate business area.
 Business areas will provide a full response within 15 working days.
 If this deadline cannot be met, you will receive an explanation that will inform you when you can expect a full response.

 Please provide as much information as possible along with contact details, such as your name, telephone number and postal address.
 (Under the Data Protection Act (DPA), we have a legal duty to protect any information you provide to us.
 We will handle appropriately any personal data you provide in accordance with the DPA.)

 5th Floor, TEO, Castle Buildings, Belfast BT4 3SR

 Telephone: 028 9052 22102

 Note: If you choose to send your complaint in writing, you should clearly state the reason for your complaint in the ‘Subject’ bar of your email, or at the top of your letter.